udaylunawat/Whats-this-rock/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/udaylunawat/Whats-this-rock/issues) by including your search query and the expected result.
+If you find a bug (the site couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/udaylunawat/Whats-this-rock/issues) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/udaylunawat/Whats-this-rock/issues).
 Please include sample queries and their corresponding results.